Modeling the formation of N2 and CH4 frost on Pluto's slopes: Model and methods

-The latter conclusion can not be directly applied to Pluto.
-Given its high obliquity -present-day value of 119.6\textdegree-, and thereby the high latitudes of the tropics ($\sim$~60\textdegree), the correlation between the yearly-solar irradiance and slope azimuth is not straightforward on most of Pluto's surface.
-When computing the solar irradiance for several steep slopes (Figure \ref{fig:insolation1DPluto}), we observe that the correlation is only clear for high latitudes ($\ge$~70\textdegree), and disappears then rapidly at lower latitudes.
+The latter conclusion cannot be directly applied to Pluto.
+Given its high obliquity -present-day value of 119.6\textdegree-, and thereby the high latitudes of the tropics ($\sim$~60\textdegree), the correlation between the yearly-solar irradiance and slope azimuth is not straightforward on most of the Pluto surface.
+When computing the solar irradiance for several steep slopes (Fig. \ref{fig:insolation1DPluto}), we observe that the correlation is only clear for high latitudes ($\ge$~70\textdegree), and disappears then rapidly at lower latitudes.
 Below this threshold, slopes with a significant east–west component cannot be thermally approximated by their projected slope $\mu$.

 Based on these considerations, our parameterization is restricted to the evolution of CH$_4$ and N$_2$ frost on north–south-oriented slopes, as slopes with an east–west component are likely not accurately represented.
-To implement this, each grid cell of the Pluto VTM is divided into a set of sub-grid units representing either North-facing slopes, South-facing slopes, or flat terrain (Figure~\ref{fig:illustrationparam}).
-This simplification is justified by 1) the preferential accumulation of CH$_4$ frost on pole-facing slopes at low latitudes \citep[][ section~\ref{ssec:resultfrostobs}]{Earle2022}, and 2) the fact that explicitly resolving all slope orientations would require introducing a larger number of sub-grid slope categories, leading to a prohibitive increase in computational cost.
+To implement this, each grid cell of the Pluto VTM is divided into a set of subgrid units representing either north-facing slopes, south-facing slopes, or flat terrain (Fig.~\ref{fig:illustrationparam}).
+This simplification is justified by 1) the preferential accumulation of CH$_4$ frost on pole-facing slopes at low latitudes \citep[][ Sect.~\ref{ssec:resultfrostobs}]{Earle2022}, and 2) the fact that explicitly resolving all slope orientations would require introducing a larger number of subgrid-slope categories, leading to a prohibitive increase in computational cost.